cesarenaldi/iniettore/migrating.md

 ### Before

-Blueprint was **a convenient way to register a child context factory** in iniettore pre-v4.
-The mapping value is the configuration function for the child context.
-Every time you request the blueprint mapping name you will get a new child context.
+Blueprint was **a convenient way to register a child context factory** in Iniettore pre-v4.
+The mapping value was the configuration function for the child context.
+Every time a blueprint mapping was requested a new child context was created.

 ```javascript
 import iniettore from 'iniettore'